MicrosoftDocs/PowerShell-Docs-DSC/dsc/docs-conceptual/dsc-2.0/reference/PSDscResources/Resources/Service/Service.md

 - `Automatic` - The service is started by the operating system at system start-up.
 If an automatically started service depends on a manually started service, the manually started service is also started automatically at system start-up.
-- `Disabled` - The service is disabled and cannot be started by a user or application.
+- `Disabled` - The service is disabled and can't be started by a user or application.
 - `Manual` - The service is started only manually, by a user, using the Service Control Manager, or by an application.

-If the service does not exist, the default value is `Automatic`.
+If the service doesn't exist, the default value is `Automatic`.

 ```
 Type: System.String